Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

 \begin{theorem} Checking if a homogeneous BNPG has a non-trivial PSNE is NP-complete. \end{theorem}

 Next, we consider further restrictions that enable positive algorithmic results.
-In particular, we consider two cases: the underlying graph \G is a complete graph and the players share the same cost $c$.
+In particular, we consider two cases: 1) the underlying graph \G is a complete graph and 1) in addition to sharing the same externality function, the players share the same cost $c$.